From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

 Hayman Island is a private island that is open to the public and made famous by a luxury resort opened in the 1950s.

-Head to Cook Lookout, the highest point on the island, and an awesome vantage point to soak in all the views.
+Head to Cook Lookout, the highest point on the island, for an awesome vantage point to soak in all the views.

-Being on an island allows for tons of water sports including kayaking, paddleboarding and even a futuristic underwater scooter.
+Or try out some water sports like kayaking, paddleboarding, and even riding a futuristic underwater scooter.

 Scooter riders will glide on top of the water while being able to get a fantastic view of the islands.

-Dine at the world-class resort restaurant or check out the oceanfront bar, everything on Hayman Island is absolutely divine.
+Dine at the world-class resort restaurant or check out the oceanfront bar.
+Honestly, everything on Hayman Island is absolutely divine.

 15) Fly Above the Ocean